 - Provide opportunity for a formal recognition and documentation of performances (the subordinate has opportunity to bring certain achievements or constraints being experienced on the job to the attention of the boss, his/ her career plans and aspirations);

-- Generate information for management’s decision-making on issues like promotion, transfers, succession planning, job rotation, job redefinition, disengagement etc;
+- Generate information for management’s decision-making on issues like promotion, transfers, succession planning, job rotation, job redefinition, job enlargement, disengagement etc;

 - Determine employee potentials and provide guided development;

 - Provide opportunity for identifying individual training and developmental needs;

 - Take stock of skills and talents available, strength and weaknesses of employees in the organization

 - Provide feedback to employees on how organization view their (employee) performances;

 - Improve communication by compelling superiors and subordinates to hold periodic dialogue/ meeting and provide feedback;

 - Provide basis for reward decisions – merit increases, reassignment and expatriation

 - Generate data/ information upon which workplans, budgeting and HR Planning can be based

 - Inform job distribution/ redesign, job enlargement, career planning and development;